 Estimates that the Maharaja car could sell for between $500,000 and $1 million.
 This classically crazy machine has everything: a plethora of guns and ammo, champagne, and even a large caliber machine gun trailer.
 Those Bengal tigers must put up one hell of a fight.
 Visit http://www.bonhams.com/auctions/19363/lot/455 for more.

 SOLD: Topless 1932 Ford street rods are always popular.

 You don’t get more cool or basic than this.
-This always topless Cadillac has been updated in style but retains a lot of old school classic traits.
+This always-topless Cadillac has been updated in style but retains a lot of old-school classic traits.
 Totally a cool Vegas car.
-I thought it looks like something Batman would drive to the beach on days off.
+I thought it looked like something Batman would drive to the beach on days off.

-One of my all-time favorites of past… the 1955 Chevy Nomad.
+One of my all-time favorites from the past is the 1955 Chevy Nomad.
 This one is exceptional in black.

 * * * * *

 One of the more interesting and definitely cool things that I got to check out was one of Hollywood’s top mobile trailer companies, Anderson Mobile Estates.
 These guys have revolutionized the way movie stars, producers, directors, and business executives remotely live and work.
 Their customizable, multi-level mobile estates offer first-class luxury and comfort for individuals working on location.
 They’ve made it our priority to provide quality craftsmanship, practicality, and excellent customer satisfaction — and it shows.
 I thoroughly enjoyed checking out Will Smith’s 1,200 sq. ft. rolling mobile estate.